rseyferth/chicken/README.md

 [![Build Status](https://travis-ci.org/rseyferth/chicken.svg?branch=master)](https://travis-ci.org/rseyferth/chicken)

 # Chicken Javascript MVC framework
-(This package is still being development, and is not ready for use yet)
+(This package is still being developed, and is not ready for use yet)

 ## What is Chicken?
 Chicken is a Javascript framework you can use to quickly build webapps.
 It is intended as an alternative to bigger frameworks like Ember and Angular, but without the frustration when you're trying to do something that's not in the first couple of tutorials.